dj1411/GardenJournal/www/artifacts/test_journal.md

 - selecting a different plant in the dropdown should show corresponding log

 # Add plant
+- the modal should reflect all labels corresponding to `add`
 - Clicking add plant should add to the dropdown list

+# edit plant
+- the modal should reflect all labels corresponding to `edit`
+- change different parameters of an existing plant and see if the change is reflected

 # delete plant
 - when a plant is deleted, it should not appear on the list